$L^{p}$-estimate of Schr\"odinger maximal function in higher dimensions: The final stage

 \subsection{Acknowledgements}

 We thank the anonymous referee and the associated editor for their invaluable comments which helped to improve the paper.
 We are grateful for professor Xiaochun Li warm comments and suggestions.
-This work is supported in part by the National Key research and development program of China (No.2020YFAO712903), NSFC Grants 11771388 and NSFC Grants 11831004.
+We are also grateful to Xiumin Du and Jianhui Li for pointing out an error in our initial proof of Theorem \ref{th4}.
+This work is supported by the National Key research and development program of China [grant number 2020YFA0712903]; NSFC [grant number 11771388]; and NSFC [grant number 11831004].